Chart Color Schemes

 Coolbinia is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Coolbinia statistical area (Lv2) is around 1,906.
-This reflects an increase of 155 people since the 2021 Census, which reported a population of 1,751 people in the Coolbinia (SA2).
-The change is inferred from AreaSearch's estimated resident population of 1,868 as of June 2024.
-This level of population equates to a density ratio of 2,216 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Coolbinia's growth rate of 8.9% since census positions it within 0.8 percentage points of the national average (9.7%).
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods in the area.
+As of February 2026, the estimated population of the suburb of Coolbinia is around 1,907.
+This figure represents an increase of 156 people since the 2021 Census, which recorded a population of 1,751 in the area.
+The latest estimate by AreaSearch, following examination of the June 2024 ERP data release by the ABS and address validation since the Census date, is 1,868 residents.
+This results in a density ratio of 2,217 persons per square kilometer for Coolbinia, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's population growth rate of 8.9% since the Census positions it within 1.0 percentage point of the national average (9.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods in Coolbinia.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends anticipate lower quartile growth for Australian statistical areas, with the area expected to grow by 32 persons to 2041, reflecting a gain of 0.4% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends anticipate lower quartile growth for Australian statistical areas.
+Based on aggregated SA2-level projections, Coolbinia is expected to grow by 23 persons by 2041, reflecting a gain of 0.1% in total over the 17 years.

 Frequently Asked Questions - Population